amanpandey8120/amanpandey8120/README.md

 - ⚡ Fun fact: ...
 -  edited by me
 -  and created by me
+-  now L-3 is going to complete
+-  after completing this i will go to take deep sleep
 -
 <!---
 amanpandey8120/amanpandey8120 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.